gbook/nidb/README.md

 After setup, go to http://localhost/ and login with admin/password.
 Change the default password immediately after logging in!

-Visit <a href="http://neuroinfodb.com">neuroinfodb.com</a> for more support and cloud hosting
+Visit the NiDB <a href="http://neuroinfodb.com/forums/">forums</a> for more support.